tumBAIS/dynamicNeighborhoodConstruction/README.md

  * Note that knn and LAR rely on the initialization of an action space matrix or embedding vector, which will result in OOM-errors when the action space is too large, depending on the internal memory of the PC

 ## Acknowledgements
 We would like to thank Yash Chandak for sharing his code and for answering our questions considering the learned action representation (LAR) method (Chandak et al. (2019)).
-Our code meaningfully builds upon and extends his codebase.
+Our code for the LAR benchmark meaningfully builds upon and extends his codebase.

 ## License
 * [MIT license](https://opensource.org/license/mit/)